mscroggs/symfem/joss/paper.md

 # Summary

-The finite element method (FEM) is a popular method that is used to numerically solving a wide range of partial differential equations (PDEs).
+The finite element method (FEM) is a popular method for numerically solving a wide range of partial differential equations (PDEs).
 To solve a problem using FEM, the PDE is first written in a weak form, for example: find $u\in V$ such that for all $v\in V,$

 $$\int_\Omega \nabla u\cdot\nabla v=\int_\Omega fv,$$

-where $f$ is a known function, and $\Omega$ is the domain on which the problem is defined.
+where $f$ is a known function, and $\Omega$ is the domain on which the problem is begin solved.
-This form is then discretised by defining a finite dimensional subspace of $V$, and looking for a solution in this subspace that satisfied the equation for all functions $v$ in the subspace.
-These finite dimensional subspaces are defined by meshing the domain of the problem, then defining a set of basis function on each cell in the mesh (and enforcing any desired continuity between the cells).
+This form is then discretised by defining a finite dimensional subspace of $V$---often called
+$V_h$---and looking for a solution $u_h\in V_h$ that satisfies the above equation for all functions
+$v_h\in V_h$.
+These finite dimensional subspaces are defined by meshing the domain of the problem, then defining a set of basis functions on each cell in the mesh (and enforcing any desired continuity between the cells).

 For different applications, there are a wide range of finite dimensional spaces that can be used.
-Symfem is a Python library that can be used to compute symbolic representations of the basis functions of these spaces.
-The symbolic representation are created using Sympy [@sympy], allowing them to be easily manipulated using Sympy's functionality once they are created.
+Symfem is a Python library that can be used to symbolically compute basis functions of these spaces.
+The symbolic representations are created using Sympy [@sympy], allowing them to be easily manipulated using Sympy's functionality once they are created.

 # Statement of need

-In finite element libraries, it is common to define basis functions so that they, and their derivatives, can quickly and efficiently be evaluated at a collection of points.
+In FEM libraries, it is common to define basis functions so that they, and their derivatives, can quickly and efficiently be evaluated at a collection of points, thereby allowing full computations to be completed quickyl.
 The libraries FIAT [@fiat] and Basix [@basix]---which are part of the FEniCS project [@fenics]---implement this functionality as stand-alone libraries.
-Many other finite element libraries define their basis functions as part of the core library functionality.
+Many other FEM libraries define their basis functions as part of the core library functionality.

-As is computes its basis functions symbolically, Symfem is slower that these libraries (and therefore higher order elements are often impractical to compute).
-In some situations, however, it is useful to have a symbolic representation of the basis functions of a space.
+It is not common to be able to compute a symbolic representation of the basis functions.

-When validating
-useful for:

-- prototyping
-- validation
+Symfem offers a wider range of finite element spaces than other FEM libraries, and the ability to symbolically compute basis functions.
+There are a number of situations in which the symbolic representation of a basis function is useful: it is easy to confirm, for example, that the derivatives of the basis functions have a certain desired property, or check what they are equal to when restricted to one face or edge of the cell.

+Symfem can also be used to explore the behaviour of the wide range of spaces it supports, so the user can decide which spaces to implement in a faster way in their FEM code.
+Additionally, Symfem can be used to prototype new finite element spaces, as custom spaces can easily be added, then it can be checked that the basis functions of the space behave as expected.

+As basis functions are computed symbolically in Symfem, it is much slower than the alternative libraries.
+It is therefore not suitable for performing actual finite element calculations.
+It should instead be seen as a library for research and experimentation.

 # References